Monthly Newsletter

 MEETING PEOPLE WHERE THEY ARE

-Oak Pointe Assisted Living: Francis Bundy, Dee Green, Harrison & Natalie Harker, Barb Gillman
+Oak Pointe Assisted Living: Dee Green, Harrison & Natalie Harker, Barb Gillman

-The Oaks Skilled Care: Bette Reed, Elaine Beard, Joanna Sims
+The Oaks Skilled Care: Francis Bundy, Joanna Sims

 Byron Health Center: April Snyder